 What I mean is that the programmatic in a project like that is so vague, it's really not a program in that sense.
 No one quite knew what it would eventually be used for.
 And generally, programs are-if you build a library, you're part of a library.
 There are still a lot of default programs that happen when you build a place for people to be.
 But we didn't really know how it was going to be used.
-And that, to me, is interesting and important, Usually, in architecture, programs are used as a very important organizing principle for how you make decisions about what you're doing.
+And that, to me, is interesting and important.
+Usually, in architecture, programs are used as a very important organizing principle for how you make decisions about what you're doing.
 And we didn't really have that, so we were making decisions more in terms of what the prior decision was, and things happened in procession.
 We would make up space for a room and something would get developed there and that would get reiterated and developed more in another space.
 It sort of happened like that.
-All we really knew about Tecoh was that at-but not necessarily what it was going to be, or what type of place it was going to be.
+All we really knew about Tecoh was that it was going to be a place for people to be, or spend time at-but not necessarily what it was going to be, or what type of place it was going to be.